Please note: NAR's Board of Directors adopted the revisions effective July 1, 2018.

 25. What amendments need to be made to the association bylaws and/or MLS governing document to reflect the changes to Policy Statements 7.42 and 7.43?

 If your association does not own or operate an MLS, no changes are needed to the association’s bylaws.
 If your association does own or operate an MLS, amendments should be made in the MLS Rules and Regulations as reflected in the 2018 NAR Model MLS Regulations and Regulations.
-(2/28/18)
+(See Sections 1.12 and 6 of the NAR Model MLS Rules)

 26. Do the offers of compensation expressed in the MLS apply to licensees who receive a waiver of MLS subscription fees?

 The offers of compensation in the MLS are between the principal brokers of the firm, and not the licensees affiliated with the MLS Participant.
-However, the principal broker can rely on the actions of his or her affiliated licensees to claim entitlement to compensation through procuring cause.
+The principal broker can rely on the actions of his or her affiliated licensees to claim entitlement to compensation through procuring cause.
 That remains unchanged for licensees who receive a waiver of subscription fees.
-However, waived licensees are precluded from using the MLS as the source of any property information, and licensees who violate the terms of the waiver can be subject to sanctions in accordance with the waiver agreement and/or MLS rules.
+Waived licensees are precluded from using the MLS as the source of any property information, and licensees who violate the terms of the waiver can be subject to sanctions in accordance with the waiver agreement and/or MLS rules.

 For additional information or feedback, please contact firstname.lastname@example.org